Calon Y Gymuned has officially ended as of March 2026, but you can still receive support through a number of Adenydd's Other Projects

 .png?etag=W%2F%2217fbd8-19864ce4b10%22&sourceContentType=image%2Fpng&ignoreAspectRatio&resize=434%2B434&extract=8%2B11%2B400%2B248)

 Want to make a difference in your local community?
-Adenydd is looking for dedicated Trainee Project Workers.
+Adenydd is still looking for dedicated Trainee Project Workers.

 Ideally, applicants should have some experience working with children and families, but we are also looking for those without experience and a passion for this kind of work!